Lake of Dracula: Production

 Lake of Dracula was the second of three vampire films made by Toho studios in the 1970s,being preceded by The Vampire Doll (1970) and followed by Evil of Dracula (1974).

 Release

 Lake of Dracula was released on June 16, 1971 in Japan where it was distributed by Toho.
 The film was released in a subtitled format in the United States in August 1973.
 It was dubbed into English and given a television release in 1980 in the United States by United Productions of America under the title The Lake of Dracula.
 In the U.S. television prints of the film, the ending involving the vampire disintegrating was removed.
 The television version was cut to 79 minutes.
-The film is also known as Japula, Dracula's Lust for Blood, The Bloodthirsty Eyes and Lake of Death.
+The film is also known as Dracula's Lust for Blood, The Bloodthirsty Eyes and Lake of Death.

 All three films in the trilogy were released on Blu-ray in the United Kingdom and United States by Arrow Films.